sanity-io/block-content-to-html/README.md

 ## Interface

-The constructor will take an object as options:
+The constructor will take an object for options:

 ``new Adapter(options: Object)``

 ### Options

-The constructor parameter options is an object with the following keys:
+Options is an object with any of the following keys:

 #### ``customTypeHandlers: Object``